Friedrich Schauta

 Friedrich Schauta (15 July 1849 – 10 January 1919) was an Austrian surgeon and gynecologist born in Vienna.

-In 1874 he received his medical doctorate at the University of Vienna, and following graduation remained in Vienna as an assistant at the surgical clinic of Johann von Dumreicher (1815–1880).
-From 1876 to 1881 Schauta worked under Joseph Späth (1823-1896) at the latter's clinic of obstetrics and gynecology.
-In 1881 he became habilitated for OB/GYN at Vienna, and subsequently relocated to the University of Innsbruck, where in 1884 he became a full professor.
-Three years later, he succeeded August Breisky (1832-1889) in Prague, and in 1891 returned to Vienna as a successor to Carl Braun (1822-1891) as chair at the first department of gynecology and obstetrics.
+In 1874, he received his medical doctorate at the University of Vienna and, following graduation, remained in Vienna as an assistant at the surgical clinic of Johann von Dumreicher (1815–1880).
+From 1876 to 1881, Schauta worked under Joseph Späth (1823-1896) at the latter's clinic of obstetrics and gynecology.
+In 1881, he qualified as an OB/GYN at Vienna, and subsequently relocated to the University of Innsbruck where, in 1884, he became a full professor.
+Three years later, he succeeded August Breisky (1832-1889) in Prague and, in 1891, returned to Vienna as a successor to Carl Braun (1822-1891) as chair at the first department of gynecology and obstetrics.

 Among his students and assistants were Ernst Wertheim (1864–1920), Josef von Halban (1870–1937) and Bianca Bienenfeld (1879–1929).

-Schauta is remembered for introducing an operation for uterine cancer in which the uterus and ovaries are removed by way of the vagina (Schauta-Stoeckel operation).
-He published numerous articles in the fields of gynecology and obstetrics, two of his better known books being Grundriss der operative Geburtshilfe (Outline for operative obstetrics) and Lehrbuch der gesammten Gynäkologie (Textbook of complete gynecology).
+Schauta is remembered for introducing an operation for uterine cancer in which the uterus and ovaries are removed by way of the vagina (the Schauta-Stoeckel operation).
+He published numerous articles in the fields of gynecology and obstetrics, two of his better known books being the 1885 Grundriss der operative Geburtshilfe (Outline for Operative Obstetrics) and the 1906 Lehrbuch der gesammten Gynäkologie (Textbook of zcomplete Gynecology).

 With Rudolf Chrobak (1843-1910), he planned and managed the construction of a new hospital department for gynecology in Vienna.
-In 1929 the Schautagasse in Vienna-Favoriten was named in his honor.
+In 1929, the Schautagasse in Vienna-Favoriten was named in his honor.